What to wear this festive season

 If your party is taking place in your actual office (that’s a shame), the approach you should take is smart casual.
-A tuxedo is just going to look over-the-top in your average open-plan office Christmas party, so opt for something comfortable yet sleek, like the t-shirt and suit look or even jeans and a smart shirt and shoes.
+A tuxedo is just going to look over-the-top in your average open-plan office Christmas party, so opt for something comfortable yet sleek, like the t-shirt and suit look or even jeans and a shirt and smart shoes.

 If you do go for the t-shirt and suit look, stick to a plain colour, and preferably something dark.
 If it’s a direct shift from work day to party time, use your work suit as the base and coordinate your colours accordingly.

-If your office has a casual dress policy, go for chinos and a relaxed shirt with casual shoes, rather than staying in a slouchy t-shirt or jumper.
+If your office has a casual dress policy, go for chinos and a relaxed casual shirt with casual shoes, rather than staying in a slouchy t-shirt or jumper.
 You could also throw a blazer or jacket over a plain t-shirt or shirt to add an extra touch of style.